clj-commons/claypoole/README.md

 * `for`

 Instead of lazy sequences, our functions will return eagerly streaming sequences.
-Such a sequence basically looks like `(map deref futures)`--all the requested work is being done behind the scenes, and reading the sequence will only block on uncompleted work.
+Such a sequence basically looks like `(map deref futures)` with a thread in the background running `doall` on it, so all the requested work is being done behind the scenes.
+Reading the sequence will only block on uncompleted work.

 Note that these functions are eager!
 That's on purpose--we like to be able to start work going and know it'll get done.
 But if you try to `pmap` over